-It doesn't matter if you don't have a Sky or BT Sport subscription.
-If you've got a kind friend or family member who does, you can borrow their login details at no extra cost:
+If you're wondering how to watch sky sports without a sky package, there is a way.
+If you've got a kind friend or family member who has a Sky or BT Sport subscription, you can borrow their login details at no extra cost:

 Sky Go and the BT Sport app are compatible with lots of devices, like: